AndyZYZ/BattleIceworld_Source/README.md

-myFps
+###BattleIceworld

 This is a small fps game that I created to learn Unity3d.

+I use an FPS add on called UFPS to constuct the basic strcture of the game.

-It is under construction now.
+It can provide a basic game experience now.

-I will inform you when the game is ready to be played in this README.
+You can find the game [here](https://github.com/AndyZYZ/BattleIceworld_game.git).

+It still has some bugs like AI firing through walls.

 I will continue update the game when I've learned somethning new about Unity3d.

 Hope you guys will enjoy it.